-Payment Standard Amount and Schedule: The Authority may establish different payment standards for different areas within their jurisdictions, rather than requiring a single uniform payment standard throughout the Authority's jurisdiction within a Fair Market area, subject like all the Authority's actions, to their obligation to affirmatively further Fair Housing published Fair Market Rent.
-This may be appropriate where it has been determined that the general payment standards are too low to allow families seeking housing in areas with low poverty and minority concentrations to lease in these areas.
+Payment Standard Amount and Schedule: Under Section 353 (A) of the House bill, authorizes the Authority to establish different payment standards for different areas within their jurisdictions, rather than requiring a single uniform payment standard throughout the Authority's jurisdiction within a Fair Market area, subject like all the Authority's actions, to their obligation to affirmatively further Fair Housing published Fair Market Rent.
 Prior HUD approved area exception rents will continue to apply in the Housing Choice Voucher program.
 The Authority may use some or all of the measures below in making its determination whether an adjustment should be made to the Payment Standards.